 This is also a good lender for anyone looking to refinance.
 It offers an in-school refinance option for consolidating existing private student loans.

-Rate reduction breaks are a standout feature that SunTrust provides to its borrowers.
-There’s a 0.25 percent interest rate reduction for enrolling in auto pay.
-Bank customers get an additional 0.25 percent reduction by opting for auto pay from a SunTrust bank account.
+Rate-eduction breaks are a standout feature that SunTrust provides to its borrowers.
+There’s a 0.25 percent interest rate reduction for enrolling in autopay.
+Bank customers get an additional 0.25 percent reduction by opting for autopay from a SunTrust bank account.

 Borrowers also get rewarded for graduating.
 There’s a 2 percent principal reduction per loan after graduation for its Custom Choice Student Loan and a 1 percent reduction for its Graduate Business School Loan.